Special routes of U.S. Route 70: Glenwood business route

 U.S. Route 70 Business (US 70B or Hwy.
-70B) is a 0.93 mi business route of U.S. Route 70, along East Broadway, in Glenwood, Arkansas. the route begins at US 70 in Glenwood, where it runs due west through a residential area before going southwest and through the downtown business district, ending at AR 8.
+70B) is a 0.93 mi business route of U.S. Route 70, along East Broadway, in Glenwood, Arkansas.
+The route begins at Highway 8 in Glenwood, where it runs through the downtown business district before running northeast and then due east, ending at US 70.
 The route was created by the Arkansas State Highway Commission (ASHC) on August 2, 1962, following construction of a US 70 bypass around town to the south.
 On May 23, 2017, AASHTO received and approved recognition of the business route.

 Hot Springs business loop

 U.S. Route 70 Business (US 70B or Hwy.
 70B) is a 10.05 mi business route of U.S. Route 70 in Garland County, Arkansas.

-US 70B begins at an interchange with US 70/US 270 (Dr. Martin Luther King Jr Expressway) in southwest Hot Springs.
+US 70B begins at an interchange with US 70/US 270 in southwest Hot Springs.
 The highway travels along Airport Road and passes Memorial Field Airport before beginning an overlap with US 270B.
 The two highways travel along Albert Pike Road before turning north onto Sumner Street then turn east onto West Grand Avenue.
 US 70B intersects Highway 7 near downtown, with the overlap with US 270B ending a few blocks to the east.
 The highway becomes a freeway near the Gulpha Gorge Campground at Hot Springs National Park.
-The freeway passes near Magic Springs and Crystal Falls through more rural areas of Hot Springs before ending at an interchange with US 70.
+The freeway passes near Magic Springs and Crystal Falls through more rural areas of Hot Springs before ending at an interchange with US 70 and Highway 5.

-Junction list

 Huntingdon business loop

 US Route 70 Business (US 70 Bus.) is a business loop and former segment of mainline US 70 in Huntingdon, Tennessee, which also shares a hidden concurrency with SR 1.
 The route runs along West Main Street until reaching the heart of town where it encounters and off-center roundabout centering on the historic Carroll County Courthouse, shared in an overlap with TN Bus 22.
 East of the courthouse, the route runs along East Main Street.